iChris/chrisennsdotcom/src/posts/2023-11-23-app-defaults.md

 * 📝 Notes - A combination of  Notes (shared family stuff), [Drafts](https://getdrafts.com/), and [Notion](https://www.notion.so/?r=dcac6fd924e245dd86621799472ef24e).
 * ✅ To-Do - Technically I'm using  Reminders. (*See Calendar for more*)
 * 📷 iPhone Photo Shooting -  Camera app
-* 🟦 Photo Management -  Photos app
+* 🟦 Photo Management -  Photos app / PixelMator for graphics.
 * 📆 Calendar - I recently switched to using [Fantastical](https://flexibits.com/fantastical), but my calendars and to do items are technically saved in  Reminders / Calendar's databases via iCloud.
 * 📁 Cloud File Storage - I use Dropbox, Google Drive, and iCloud Drive to keep everything confusing.
 * 📖 RSS - My RSS feed is stored in [Feedbin](https://feedbin.com/), and I use Feedbin on my Mac to read RSS feeds.
 On my iPhone, I'm back using [NetNewsWire](https://netnewswire.com/) but am really tempted to pick up [Reeder](https://reederapp.com/) and an iPad as  dedicated RSS reading hardware.